Ochubaanthony/Frontend-deployment/README.md

 Step
 Add IP address of frontend on the backend port inbound Add the densitnation port 8000

-Repeat the same on Backend
-Add IP address of Backend on the frontend inbound
+Add IP address of backend  on the frontend port inbound Add the densitnation port 8000
+Add port 443
+Add Port 22
+Add Port 80
+Add port 8080
-Add the destination port 8000
+Add port 8000
+Add Port 8000 with the Frontend IP Address